sw-yx/old-dev-blog/_posts/2017-11-19-reviewing-nivo.md

 ![image](https://user-images.githubusercontent.com/6764957/32996695-00847258-cd54-11e7-8f32-3ea1b3e71ba8.png)

 nope. this is the worst of all errors, a silent error. at this point i give up, 2 hours in.
+[Filed the issue](https://github.com/plouc/nivo/issues/90)

 the docs look amazing but i think there is too much that is lacking for this to be a mature library.